MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-02.md

 **Content in this milestone document takes precedence over anything you read in the [assignment pdf](comp-3512-asg-1-winter-2020-current.pdf) and previous milestones.**

+## Don't Get Burned (Again)

+As was apparent from milestone 1, marking for these milestones is different from what you're used to.

+I suggest looking at the marking scheme as a ladder: each grade level is a rung on the ladder.
+You don't get to the next level unless **ALL** requirements between your current level and the next are complete.
+So start with the "bottom" requirements and do them, one-by-one, **checking your work carefully as you proceed**, before going to the "upper" ones.
+Avoid skipping requirements - but if you need to do that for some reason, for heaven's sake remember to go back as soon as you can and complete them.

 ## Overview

 This second milestone is meant to push you into a (possibly temporary!) visual design for the important Default View, as well as get you to wrassle with some movie objects.